 She is an experienced equestrian, fully versed in the care of horses.
-Along with her mom, Bobbie Ruth, Tatiana regularly volunteers at the WHS Horse Shelter/Farm.
+Along with her mom, Bobbie Ruth, Tatiana regularly volunteered at the WHS Horse Shelter/Farm for a number of years.
 She also is highly experienced in the care of cats and dogs, including litters of foster puppies.

 Tatiana is a 2017 graduate of Sehome High School.
 During her senior year she participated in the Veterinary Assistant Program at the Northwest Career and Technical Academy.

 Bill was born and raised in Memphis, TN.
 He holds a Bachelor of Science in Engineering Technology (majoring in Architecture) from the University of Memphis in Memphis, TN.
 He is a licensed architect, registered in Washington, California, Tennessee, Texas and Alaska.

 From 2005 to the present Bill has worked for Fisher Construction Group/FSI Architects in Burlington, WA as a Senior Project Architect specializing in industrial freezer design.

 From 2013 – 2017 Bill was Vice President and Co-Owner of Life Cycle and oversaw building alterations, equipment installation and vehicle maintenance.
 In 2017 Bill and Bobbie Ruth divorced and Bobbie Ruth assumed full ownership.
 Bill and Bobbie Ruth remain good friends, and Bill continues to support Life Cycle by transporting pets and providing advice regarding the facility.

 A hobby woodworker, Bill designed and constructed all key elements for the Life Cycle facility including the lovely walnut raw-edge table that is the centerpiece of the Reflection Room.